The Female American: Chapter X

 Winkfield's effects are taken to the village including some clothes for Unca for which she is very grateful.
 They also introduce chickens to the island along with a gun, telescope, and other goods, the result of which is to make the Indians as impressed with him as they are with Unca.
 Winkfield and Unca observe the sabbath and preach in English and the native dialect until Winkfield is fluent in the native language.
-Unca becomes so impressed with Winfkield that they are married within two months of his arrival and have both church and Indian ceremonies.
+Unca becomes so impressed with Winkfield that they are married within two months of his arrival and have both church and Indian ceremonies.
 The Indians are now baptized, married, and are "admitted to the Lord's supper."
 At this point Unca asks her husband Winkfield how his arrival came about.
 Winkfield recounts how Captain Shore sought out audience with his father and related the story of her abandonment.
 Captain Shore tells them that he became a pirate out of need, but vowed not to kill anyone, and made his crew promise the same.
 They were about to simply rob Unca's ship when they saw her Indian servant hanging from the yard-arm and demanded that the captain explain himself.
 The Indian is taken down and he tells Shore the entire story of the captain's treachery and Unca's abandonment on the island.